scienting/atomea/docs/schemas/atomistic/design/index.md

 -   `qc`: quantum chemistry parameters and results;
 -   `time`: time step and sampling intervals.

-These fields are built from modular Pydantic models like `SystemSchema`, `EnergySchema`, `QCSchema`, and `TimeSchema`, all adhering to the same UUID/cadence principles.
+These fields are built from modular Pydantic models like `Microstate`, `EnergySchema`, `QCSchema`, and `TimeSchema`, all adhering to the same UUID/cadence principles.
 Together, they form a rigorously structured yet highly extensible data model for representing atomic systems at scale.

-::: schemas.atomistic.ensemble.EnsembleSchema
+::: schemas.atomistic.ensemble.Ensemble
     handler: python
     options:
       inherited_members: true